Dead2/CryptoGoblin/README.md

     make install (Or just copy/run the executable from the bin folder manually)
 ```

-- GCC version 5.1 or higher is required for full C++11 support.
+- g++ version 5.1 or higher is required for full C++11 support.
 CMake release compile scripts, as well as CodeBlocks build environment for debug builds is included.

 ### To do a static build for a system without gcc 5.1+
 ```